derekburgess/jaws/README.md

 ## Running and Commands

-Run `neostart` for instructions and commend overview.
+Run `jaws-guide` for instructions and commend overview.

-Run `neosea` with `--interface` (Default: Ethernet), `--database` (Default: captures), and `--duration` (Default: 10) in seconds to capture packets.
+Run `jaws-capture` with `--interface` (Default: Ethernet), `--database` (Default: captures), and `--duration` (Default: 10) in seconds to capture packets.

-`neosea --interface "Ethernet" --database "captures" --duration 10`
+`jaws-capture --interface "Ethernet" --database "captures" --duration 10`

-Run `neonet` to gather intel on IP Addresses using: `ipinfo.io`.
+Run `jaws-ipinfo` to gather intel on IP Addresses using: `ipinfo.io`.
 Defaults to the captures database.

-`neonet --database "captures"`
+`jaws-ipinfo --database "captures"`

-Run `neotransform` with `--api` and either `openai` or `starcoder` to transform packets into embeddings.
+Run `jaws-embedd` with `--api` and either `openai` or `starcoder` to transform packets into embeddings.
 Defaults to the captures database and openai api.

-`neotransform --api "openai" --database "captures"`
+`jaws-embedd --api "openai" --database "captures"`

 Note: `starcode` will cache and run `bigcode/starcoder2-15b`

-Run `neojawsx` to process embeddings and display cluster plots.
+Run `jaws-finder` to process embeddings and display cluster plots.
 Defaults to the captures database.

-`neojawsx --database "captures"`
+`jaws-finder --database "captures"`

-Run `neoharbor` with `--api` and either `openai` or `llama` to send network traffic snapshots and return network traffic analysis.
+Run `jaws-advisor` with `--api` and either `openai` or `llama` to send network traffic snapshots and return network traffic analysis.
 Defaults to the captures database and openai api.

-`neoharbor --api "openai" --database "captures"`
+`jaws-advisor --api "openai" --database "captures"`

 Note: `llama` will cache and run `meta-llama/Meta-Llama-3-8B-Instruct`

-Run `neosink` to clear the database...
+Run `jaws-clear` to clear the database...

-`neosink --database "captures"`
+`jaws-clear --database "captures"`